idia-astro/idia-astro.github.io/containers.md

 permalink: /containers/
 ---
 # Overview
-At IDIA, software is available and managed using [Singularity][singularity] containers.
+IDIA software is available and managed using [Singularity][singularity] containers.
 You can find out more about what's available and how to use them on our dedicated [Github][github-containers] repository.